-Like all jackrabbits, the Black-tailed Jackrabbit has the characteristic long ears, and the long rear legs.
+The Black-tailed Jackrabbit is also known as the Desert Hare.
+It is a common hare found in Western USA and Mexico.
+It's can be found at nearly all elevations ranging from sea level to up to 9000 feet.
+Like all jackrabbits, the Black-tailed Jackrabbit has the characteristic long ears, and long rear legs.
 Its fur is dark brownish grey peppered with black.
 Its ears are tipped with black, and it has a black stripe down its back.
 The tail is black above but white beneath.

 Up to four litters may be produced in a year, with up to eight young in a litter.
 They are born in a form, above ground.
 Gestation is around 45 days and the young are active and relatively independent from birth, and their mothers only nurse them for a short time.

 Black-tailed Jackrabbit populations are characterized by extreme "boom-bust" cycles.
 These cycles can be very localized: Jackrabbits may be plentiful in one valley and almost absent from an adjacent valley.
 Population crashes are mostly due to disease (especially Tularemia), although environmental factors such as food availability can also play a part.
 The high birthrate of the jackrabbit allows populations to recover quickly after a crash.
-These cycles also have a large effect on predator populations, causing similar population cycles in coyotes predators such as coyotes and hawks.
+These cycles also have a large effect on predator populations, causing similar population cycles in predators such as coyotes and hawks.

 The high prevalence of disease and parasites in jackrabbits also affects human predation - many hunters will not gather the jackrabbits they shoot, and those that do are well advised to wear gloves while handling carcasses and to cook the meat thoroughly.
 Most hunting of jackrabbits is done for pest control or sport.

 The young jackrabbits begin to forage at approximately 2 weeks of age and are fulled weaned at one month.
-Sexually maturity is reached by 7 or 8 months but breeding usually doesn't occur till about the 11th month.
+Sexually maturity is reached by 7 or 8 months but breeding usually doesn't occur until about the 11th month.

 Whitetailed jackrabbits were a significant food source for early settlers of North America and continue to be a year round game animal.
 Their fur was once widely used in the commercial fur industry.

-) is found primarily in the southwest United States and is most common in Arizona.
+The Antelope Jackrabbit (Lepus alleni) is found primarily in the southwest United States and is most common in Arizona.
 Although the largest population is found in Arizona the species extends into New Mexico, southeastern California, and parts of northern Mexico.